EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

  * Click on `Buckets` in the menu, then click `Create Bucket`.
 Choose a unique name for the bucket.
 Select the region, then click `Create Bucket`.
  * Click on `Policies` in the menu, then click `Create Policy`.
-Enter any name for the policy, and enter the full policy document below, replacing `BUCKET_NAME` (two instances) for your chosen bucket name, then click `Create Policy`.
+Enter any name for the policy.
+Copy and paste the full policy document below into the policy form, replacing `BUCKET_NAME` with your chosen bucket name (there are two instances to replace in the body).

 ```
 {